How does culture affect international business in Japan?

 Technological developments have meant that the global marketplace is more accessible than ever for SMEs as well as large, multinational corporations.
 This increase in globalisation has meant that cross-cultural teams are becoming more common in the workplace which in turn means that businesses need to understand cultural differences, particularly if they want to succeed at trading in foreign markets.

-In our previous blog, we discussed how culture affects many different aspects within a business such as communication, attitudes and etiquette.
-We discussed how culture can impact the simple things such as terms of address, and these things should not be overlooked.
-By definition, culture is the ideas, customs, and social behaviour of a particular person or society, but how does culture affect business in Japan?
+In our previous blog, we discussed how culture can affect many different aspects of a business such as communication, attitudes and etiquette.
+We discussed how culture can impact simple things such as terms of address, which should not be overlooked.
+By definition, culture is the ideas, customs, and social behaviour of a particular person or society, but how does culture affect international business in Japan?
+Below we are going to take a look at some Japanese customs which you will need to be aware of if you ever visit Japan on a business trip!

 In Japan, people greet each other by bowing.
 A bow can vary from a small nod of the head to a bend at the waist.
 A deeper, longer bow indicates respect whilst a small nod with the head is more casual and informal.
 Bowing with your palms together at chest level is not customary in Japan.
 There are several situations in business where bowing may be required other than just for greeting purposes.
 Bowing can also be used when starting a class or meeting, whilst thanking or apologising to someone, to congratulate someone and when asking someone for a favour.